nellapark/gemini-tedai/docs/prd.md

     - Extract key data points: Total Cost, Labor/Materials Breakdown, Estimated Timeline, Warranty Information.
     - Display up to 3 quotes in a clean, side-by-side comparison UI.
     - Red-flag quotes that are significant outliers (either too high or too low).
+    - KEEP TRACK OF REVIEWS AND SCORES TO PROVIDE TO USER AT THE END

 ### F5: Automated Contractor Vetting
 - **Description:** The agent provides crucial trust and safety information for each bidding contractor.